rabowskyb/amazon-sagemaker-workshop/README.md

 ![Notebook Instances](/images/Picture2.png)

-5. Type [First Name]-[Last Name]-Lab-Server into the Notebook instance name text box, and select ml.p2.xlarge for the Notebook instance type.
+5. Type [First Name]-[Last Name]-workshop into the Notebook instance name text box, and select ml.m4.xlarge for the Notebook instance type.

 6. In the resulting modal popup, choose 'Create a new role', and select 'None' under the S3 Buckets you specify – optional.
 Click and Create role.

 ![Create IAM role](/images/Picture3.png)